-- 2.3 This Policy applies to applications, renewals, transfers, variations and reviews of the Premises Licences and permits issued by the Licensing Authority. - 2.4 This Policy takes effect on 31st January 2019 and will remain in force for a period of not more than three years but the Licensing Authority may review and alter the Policy during this period.
+- 2.3 This Policy applies to applications, renewals, transfers, variations and reviews of the Premises Licences and permits issued by the Authority. - 2.4 This Policy takes effect on 31 January 2025 and will remain in force for a period of not more than three years but the Authority may review and alter the Policy during this period.
 Any revision of the Policy will only take place after consultation.
-This Statement will then be re-published. - 2.5 In order to achieve the licensing objectives the Licensing Authority will actively promote partnership working with other local authorities, the police, fire service, local businesses, local people and those involved with child protection in addition to the Gambling Commission.

-2.6 The Policy reflects the aims of Our North Tyneside Plan and in particular Our People, Our places, Our Economy and Our Partners

-Updated to reflect the new plans of the Authority

-- 2.7 Subject to the requirements imposed on the Licensing Authority in connection with Premises Licences which have been set out in paragraph 2.2 above this Policy will be integrated with local planning, transport, tourism and equality and cultural strategies, and any other plans introduced for the management of the Borough and night-time economy.
-The Licensing Authority will work in partnership with the agencies referred to in paragraph 11.1 below and through joint working and cross reporting the Authority will ensure as far as possible that this Policy integrates with the policies of its partner agencies. - 2.8 Regard has been paid in the preparation of this Policy to the Authority's responsibilities under the Human Rights Act 1998 and Equality Act 2010. - 2.9 The Licensing Authority in exercising its licensing functions recognises the need to protect children and other vulnerable persons from being harmed or exploited by gambling which includes the need to protect children from sexual exploitation. - 2.10 Protecting children from harm is one of the most important things Local Authorities do, but Local Authorities cannot stamp out child sexual exploitation without the help of the wider community.
+This Statement will then be re-published. - 2.5 In order to achieve the licensing objectives the Authority will actively promote partnership working with other local authorities, the police, fire and rescue service, local businesses, local people and those involved with child protection in addition to the Gambling Commission. - 2.6 The Policy reflects the aims of Our North Tyneside Plan and in particular Our People, Our places and Our Economy. - 2.7 Subject to the requirements imposed on the Authority by the Gambling Act 2005 in connection with Premises Licences which have been set out in paragraph 2.2 above, this Policy will be integrated with local planning, transport, tourism and equality and cultural strategies, and any other plans introduced for the management of the Borough and night-time economy.
+The Authority will work in partnership with the agencies referred to in paragraph 11.1 below and through joint working and cross reporting the Authority will ensure as far as possible that this Policy integrates with the policies of its partner agencies. - 2.8 Regard has been paid in the preparation of this Policy to the Authority's responsibilities under the Human Rights Act 1998 and Equality Act 2010.

+- 2.9 The Authority in exercising its licensing functions recognises the need to protect children and other vulnerable persons from being harmed or exploited by gambling which includes the need to protect children from child abuse and sexual exploitation. - 2.10 Protecting children from harm is one of the most important things Local Authorities do, but Local Authorities cannot stamp out child abuse and sexual exploitation without the help of the wider community.
 Raising awareness of this type of abuse is essential to preventing it and stopping it early when it does happen. - 2.11 Where someone suspects a child or young person is in immediate danger then they should contact the police and tell them of their concerns by telephoning 999.
 If a child or young person is not in immediate danger call 101.